MilanStaffehl/TNG-Cluster-paper/README.md

 memory.

-If you want to use this code outside of the Vera cluster of the MPIA, you will need to update the directory of the simulation data inside the [`get_default_config`](./src/config.py#L61) function to wherever the simulation data is stored.
-If you are using this code on the Vera cluster, it should work "out of the box".
+If you want to use this code outside of the Vera cluster of the MPIA, you will need to update the `simulation_home` directory of the simulation data inside the [`config.yaml`](./config.yaml) module to wherever the simulation data is stored.
+Note that this directory must refer to the parent directory of the individual simulation data directories, i.e. it should not contain the data directly.
+If you are using this code on the Vera cluster, the default settings should work "out of the box".

 The intended way for this code to be executed is by using the Python scripts inside the `scripts` directory.
 They come alongside batch scripts for submission to slurm, in order to make use of the full computational power of the cluster.
-Use either the Python scripts (be careful with RAM and CPU cores usage on login nodes!) or submit batch jobs using the batch scripts.
+Use either the Python scripts (be careful with RAM and CPU cores usage!) or submit batch jobs using the batch scripts.

+If you want to know more about one of the python scripts, use the `-h` flag.

 ## Milestones